Teacher Management in Crisis Contexts - sharing good practice, lessons learned and opportunities for change

 This webinar is the third in a series to contribute to a growing evidence base on how to improve the ways that we support teachers through prioritizing teacher management policies and practices (i.e., recruitment, deployment, compensation, etc.).
 Teacher management is key to providing quality, equitable education and improving the classroom climate for all students so children and youth are better able to learn.
 As our colleague Francis, a Ugandan teacher explained, “I would like to see the teachers’ working conditions improve soon.
 Right now there are too few teachers for the many pupils.
 We lack teaching resources and proper working conditions.”

-In this webinar, teachers and Education in Emergencies actors working in Myanmar and East Africa shared their reflections on the challenges and opportunities of teacher management policies and practices in crisis contexts.
-Through a moderated discussion, these actors came together to share good practice, lessons learned, and opportunities for change to improve teacher management for teachers doing extraordinary work amidst extraordinarily challenging settings.
+In this webinar, teachers and Education in Emergencies actors working in Myanmar and East Africa will share their reflections on the challenges and opportunities of teacher management policies and practices in crisis contexts.
+Through a moderated discussion, these actors will come together to share good practice, lessons learned, and opportunities for change to improve teacher management for teachers doing extraordinary work amidst extraordinarily challenging settings.

 To read more about the teacher management case studies the panelists will be discussing click here.